Ridikk12/ExampleArchitecture/README.md

 # ExampleArchitecture
-- Simple .Net core architecutre template that use CQRS for data flow.
+- Simple .Net Core architecutre template that use CQRS for data flow.

 # Example.Data
 - Stores EntityFramework DbContext and repositories